 Call 722 (in France) or +33607626464 (international), press 9 (speak with someone) and ask the operator for an iPhone unlock.
 You’ll need your French phone number (as verification?).
 Orange will now send a letter to your address with the “unlock code”.
 They won’t send the letter to an address outside of France and your registered address is the store where you bought the phone so that’s where your letter will be.

 The letter was disappointing.
-Turns there is no “unlock code” but only a few steps you need to take to unlock your phone.
+Turns out there is no “unlock code” but only a few steps you need to take to unlock your phone.
 Here is a translation of the letter from Orange:

 Well, I tried this numerous times without success. iTunes restores your phone, no unlock message whatsoever.
-I called the French Orange and Apple helpdesk but they all told completely different things.
+I called the French Orange and Apple helpdesk, but they all told completely different things.
 This is where the official unlocking process stops, in the end we didn’t need this letter at all.

 You now have an unlocked iPhone but a software bug in 1.1.2 causes the iPhone to crash when it needs to look for a matching phone number in your contact list.
 It has something to do with the iPhone not knowing which phone formats to use in countries where they don’t sell iPhones yet.

 The easiest solution is to jailbreak the phone and install the iWorld package (page no longer exists) which fixes this.
 We started with the idea to buy an iPhone and unlock it the normal way but after lots of phone calls and support tickets the only way to make it work is to jailbreak the thing.
-Hopefully Apple will fix this bug in the following firmware update so that we can skip the jailbreak part next time.
+Hopefully, Apple will fix this bug in the following firmware update so that we can skip the jailbreak part next time.

-I’m not really sure if you need a French iTunes account after all, we tried with a French one but maybe this wasn’t really needed.
+I’m not sure if you need a French iTunes account after all, we tried with a French one but maybe this wasn’t needed.
 So, no, the French iPhones are not country locked but yes, a software bug in 1.1.2 makes the iPhone crash in a country where they don’t sell iPhones.